Founded in 1852

 St. Peter's underwent an extensive interior renovation in 2005.
 It had been 75 years since any major building project at the church.
 The renovation included painting the church walls, refinishing the pews, adding a baptismal font, expanding the altar, and adding handicap accessibility.
 The project cost $800,000 and the new altar was dedicated by Bishop Dale Melczek on November 20, 2005

 In 2016 Fr.
 Ian was assigned as the pastor of Sacred Heart, St. Joseph, and St.Peter's Churches, thus combining what was once the three distinct ethnic parishes into one vibrant parish community.
+In July 2021, the three Churches officially combined to become one parish called Holy Family Parish.
+In March of 2022, Fr.
+Ian stepped down as pastor and Fr.
+Nate Edquist was named as parish administrator.
 Over time, the Mass schedules changed to better reflect this new combined parish structure and the various ministries have worked together to combine their efforts to reach out to the parish and community.